alabeduarte/alabeduarte.github.io/blog/content/blog/context-engineering-with-claude-code-my-evolving-workflow/index.md

 description: "A practical method for maintaining context across sessions, validating understanding, and turning AI collaboration into well-documented, testable code."
 ---

-# Context Engineering: How I've Been Using Claude Code in My Development Workflow

 Context engineering with AI assistants is evolving rapidly, and everyone seems to have their own approach.
 This article shares a workflow I've been experimenting with over a couple of months using Claude Code - a practical method for maintaining context across sessions, validating understanding, and turning AI collaboration into well-documented, testable code.

 There are heaps of excellent resources on context engineering out there - [Claude Code Best Practices](https://www.anthropic.com/engineering/claude-code-best-practices) from Anthropic, [Simon Willison's exploration of Claude Code](https://youtu.be/IS_y40zY-hc?si=tgSP87N5SYlrMDnD), and [Ethan Mollick's deep dive into working with AI tools](https://www.youtube.com/watch?v=fHWFF_pnqDk) to name a few.
 Every day brings new articles with tips and tricks for using AI assistants effectively - it can be overwhelming, even repetitive at times.
 Some are genuinely insightful, others feel like variations on the same theme.
 What I want to share here is something different: my personal journey over the last few months.
 Not another prescriptive guide, but the workflow that's actually stuck and made a tangible difference to how I write code.